PE

 Contact details: mdavies@johnmason.school

-Teachers in this Faculty: Ms Gibson (Deputy Director of Physical Education), Mr Davies, Mrs Marriott, Miss Uzzell, Mr Borja and Mr Tinsley.
+Teachers in this Faculty: Ms Gibson, Mrs Marriott, Miss Uzzell, Mr Borja and Mrs Kent.

 As a Faculty, we run school teams for every year in football, basketball, netball, badminton, table tennis, volleyball, athletics, rounders and softball.
 Our school teams are entered in District, and County competitions.
 We are very proud of our record in this area and, equally, of our very full House sports programme, which provides competitions for many pupils whom would otherwise not have the chance to participate in sport.